raganwald/raganwald.github.com/_posts/2014-06-15-immutable-structs.md

   //=> TypeError: Cannot assign to read only property 'dollars' of #<Struct>
 {% endhighlight %}

-Structs and Immutable Structs are a handy way to prevent inadvertent errors and to explicitly communicate that an object is intended to be used as a struct and not as a dictionary.
+Structs and Immutable Structs are a handy way to prevent inadvertent errors and to explicitly communicate that an object is intended to be used as a struct and not as a dictionary.[^freeze]

+[^freeze]: JavaScript also provides a single method that can close an objetc for modification, extension, and configuration at the same time: `Object.freeze(...)`.

 ### structural vs. semantic typing